suncoast-devs/handbook/lessons/cs-api-servers/lecture.md

 This annotation tells `ASP.NET` that this class is a "Controller".

-When our applicaiton starts up `ASP.NET` will look for all the controllers that can possibly handle a request.
+When our application starts up `ASP.NET` will look for all the controllers that can possibly handle a request.

 ```csharp
 [ApiController]